asagi4/ComfyUI-Adaptive-Guidance/README.md

 Set uncond_zero_scale to > 0 to enable "uncond zero" CFG *after* the normal CFG gets disabled.
 Stolen from https://github.com/Extraltodeus/Uncond-Zero-for-ComfyUI

 It seems to work slightly better than just running without CFG, but YMMV

+Note: this functionality is unstable and will probably change, so using it means your workflows likely won't be perfectly reproducible.